JornWildt/Mason/README.md

 # Mason: a hypermedia enabled JSON format

 Mason is a JSON format for introducing hypermedia elements to classic JSON data representations.
 With Mason you get hypermedia elements for linking and modifying data, features for communicating to client developers and standardized error handling.
-Mason is build on JSON, reads JSON, writes JSON and generally fits well into a JSON based eco-system.
+Mason is built on JSON, reads JSON, writes JSON and generally fits well into a JSON based eco-system.

 Here is a simple example representing a single issue from an issue tracker application: